 NATIONAL DRINKING STRAW DAY

 On January 3rd National Drinking Straw Day commemorates the date in 1888 that Marvin C. Stone received the patent for the paper drinking straw.
-Since then, all variety of drinking straws are used.
+Since then, a variety of drinking straws are used.

 It is believed the Sumerians used the very first drinking straws for drinking beer.
 Archeologists speculate they used the straws to avoid the solid byproducts of fermentation that would have sunk to the bottom.
 The oldest drinking straw known to be in existence was found in a Sumerian tomb dated 3,000 B.C.E.
 This found straw was a gold tube inlaid with a precious blue stone.